HoT LogoHoT: Highlighted Chain of Thought for Referencing Supporting Facts from Inputs

 How does this affect the user experience?

-We conduct a study with 63 users to evaluate the effectiveness of HoT in helping humans verify the correctness of LLM answers.
-Users are randomly assigned to see exclusively HoT or CoT LLM response and then have to predict if the given answer is correct or incorrect.
 We find that HoT helps time-limited human participants to more accurately and efficiently recognize when LLMs are correct.
 However, when LLMs are wrong, HoT responses tend to fool users into believing that an answer is actually correct.

 Prompt Avg Time